Questions & Answers

 What kinds of activities will be available?

 Wild Paws will have on-site, standards-based educational programs designed for K-12 students.
 Wild Paws also plans to have activities, such as gardening, for the whole family!
-Additionally, we plan to hold community education classes in the Twin Cities and surrounding areas.
+Additionally, we plan to hold community education classes in the Twin Cities, Western Wisconsin, and surrounding areas.

 Accrediting agencies set forth a high standard of care and also act as an educational resource for its accredited facilities.
 These agencies also help supporters and donors recognize organizations that are not only meeting these standards, but whose missions and actions demonstrate the level of care and sustainable future for the animals.
 They only accredit facilities that do not exploit, breed, trade, or sell their animals.